inetis-ch/oc-kdriveadapter-plugin/README.md

     ]
 ```

-The `KDRIVE_PREFIX` is optional an you may remove it from you `.env` file is you do not use it.
+The `KDRIVE_PREFIX` is optional.
 This settings allows you to define another folder as your root.

 ## Credentials
 To be able to connect to your kDrive, you'll need the following information.